 Eli Whitney Biography for Kids

 Eli Whitney, the inventor of the cotton gin, was born on December 8, 1765 in Westborough, Massachusetts.
 His mother died when he was only eleven years old.
-At age 14, Eli had starting his own business making and selling nails in his father’s workshop during the Revolutionary War.
+At age 14, Eli had started his own business making and selling nails in his father’s workshop during the Revolutionary War.

 While working as a school teacher and farmer, Whitney was able to save enough money to attend college at Yale University.
 After graduating with honors from Yale, he studied law, but failed to finish his studies because he couldn’t pay tuition.
 Consequently, Eli decided to make his fortune by moving to the South.
 During his travels southward, he met the Revolutionary War hero Nathanael Greene’s widow.
 Taking a liking to Whitney, Mrs. Greene invited him to visit her family’s Georgia plantation.
 Mrs. Greene and her soon to be husband, Phineas Miller, welcomed Eli and the two men later became partners in business.